chamindac/aks_workloadidentity/ReadMe.md

 ```

 ### Setting up application prerequisites
-Next step is to setup a service account (will be used to provide identity for the applications running in the pods)[https://azure.github.io/azure-workload-identity/docs/concepts.html#service-account].
+Next step is to setup a service account [will be used to provide identity for the applications running in the pods](https://azure.github.io/azure-workload-identity/docs/concepts.html#service-account).
 Service account should be in same namespace as your pod/deployment and can be setup as shown below.
 See `aks_manifests\prerequisites\k8s.yaml`.
 You can use make or use `kubectl apply -f k8s.yaml`.
 If a pipeline such as Azure pipeline is used, then use teraform output to obtain the user assigned identity client id, and use it in pipeline to replace token `#${USER_ASSIGNED_CLIENT_ID}$`.

 ```
 apiVersion: v1